OPENINGS

 Experimental encounter between movers, writers, and AI artists.

-A gathering that brings together dance, writing, philosophy, and technology to explore the dialogue between the moving body and the generation of images through artificial intelligence (AI) models.
-This event, open to dancers, writers of all genres—whether professional or not—poets, philosophers, and movement enthusiasts, seeks to investigate the power of description and creation through language, transforming unpredictability into a creative act.
+A gathering that brought together dance, writing, philosophy, and technology to explore the dialogue between the moving body and the generation of images through artificial intelligence (AI) models.
+This event, open to dancers, writers of all genres—whether professional or not—poets, philosophers, and movement enthusiasts, opened an investigation into the power of description and creation through language, transforming unpredictability into a creative act.

-Participants will be guided through a journey combining improvised movement practices, writing, and interaction with AI models.
-Through the concept of prompting (stimulus), both body and language become tools for activating creative processes, generating images and texts that will then be reinterpreted into new forms of movement.
-The goal is to create a continuous feedback loop between human and machine, where unpredictability becomes a source of inspiration.
+Participants were guided through a journey combining improvised movement practices, writing, and interaction with AI models.
+Through the concept of prompting (stimulus), both body and language become tools for activating creative processes, generating images and texts were reinterpreted into new forms of movement.
+The goal was to create a continuous feedback loop between human and machine, where unpredictability becomes a source of inspiration.

 Key Themes: